Introduction -claim phone and broadband costs

 What would be the benefit when you get a static IP address?
 Please note that this is a fixed Internet address rather than one that is dynamically assigned to you each time you connect.
 When it is static, it always stays the same, making it possible for users and other businesses to find you on the internet.
 You would need a static IP address if you were hosting your website or running an e-commerce business.
 Most UK companies charge a small additional fee for a static IP address.

-When you have a business phone at home, you may wish to check the download and upload speeds.
+When you have broadband for your business at home, you may wish to check the download and upload speeds.
 You can do tests online.
 Generally, a good download speed is at least 100 Mbps, while a good upload speed is at least 10 Mbps.
 You may need further research in this area if you have customers connected to your services and are streaming data to them.

 If you are a sole trader, the rules above on business-only calls apply.
 Therefore, you will need to try and identify any business calls on your mobile and home phones.
 Once you have done so, you can claim these against tax.

-Please refer to the HMRC manuals below for HMRC’s technical advice.
-These relate to the tax treatment of telephone-type expenses.
+Please refer to the HMRC manuals below for HMRC’s technical advice on small business telephone and broadband.
+These relate to the tax treatment of business phone and internet costs including telephone-type expenses.

 - EIM32940 –Telephone charges.
 This manual explains why you cannot claim line rental on the phone used for both business and personal use.